jrudolph/akka-http-workshop/README.md

 This repository will contain source code and preparation instructions for the [akka-http tutorial at BOBkonf 2016](http://bobkonf.de/2016/rudolph.html).

+**Update**:

+I promised to put the link here to our [scala.world 2015 demonstration of streaming using akka-http / akka-stream](https://www.youtube.com/watch?v=6VBn9V3S2aQ).
+Here it is :)

 I'm looking forward to meet you!

 If you are going to attend please run the following preparation instructions before the tutorial so that we can dive